vernistage/recipe-predictor/README.md

 Clone this repository and cd into the project directory

 Install a virtual environment for your dependencies.
-(You can also use [Anaconda](https://anaconda.org/) or whichever you prefer.)
+(You can also use [Anaconda](https://anaconda.org/).)

     python3 -m venv myvenv